 Emily joined Watsi on June 3rd, 2016.
-Five years ago, Emily joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Emily joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Emily's most recent donation supported Myint, a young man from Burma, to fund treatment for kidney stones.

 Emily has funded healthcare for 21 patients in 8 countries.